robojones/create-path/README.md

 npm init path ~/myProject
 ```

-It is using npm:mkdirp under the hood and it is not usefull for anything else then using it with npm init in general you should always prefer
+It is using `npm:mkdirp` under the hood, and it is not useful for anything other than using it with `npm init`.
+Generally, you should always prefer

 ```
 npx mkdirp ~/myProject
 ```

-This only exists because of historical reasons where mkdirp was not Promisifyed and no npx existed.
-Today this is not needed anymore.
+This only exists because of historical reasons where mkdirp was not promisified and no npx existed.
+Today this is not
+needed anymore.